4º. 1er cuatrimestre. Itinerario de Sistemas de la Información. Grado en Ingeniería Informática. ULL

 Estos son algunos requisitos:

-We will be creating a JSON file in which we will store title
+We will be creating a JSON file in which we will store title, url, content, excerpt, etc., at building time

 $ bundle exec jekyll build